Prologue

 We shimmy our way from the seating area onto the packed dance floor.
 “Don’t Stop Believin’” blares, and even though I don’t really like the song, it’s a welcome change from the same ten top-forty tunes we’ve heard at all the other bars we stopped into today.
 I can only stomach so many pop hits.

-When I spot a wicked Beastie Boys concert poster from 1986 hanging on the wall behind Kristen, I reach for my phone again.
+When I spot a wicked Beastie Boys’ concert poster from 1986 hanging on the wall behind Kristen, I reach for my phone again.
 I have to tell my friends back home about this place, but I’ve already forgotten the name.

-Above the bar, a sign advertising specialty drinks with names like “Purple Rain” and “Long Island Mr. T” makes me smile, but doesn’t tell me where I am.
+Above the bar, a sign advertising specialty drinks with names like “Purple Rain” and “Long Island Mr. T” makes me smile but doesn’t tell me where I am.

-“What is this place called again,” I yell to whoever can hear me.
+“What is this place called again?”
+I yell to whoever can hear me.

-Auden leans close to my ear and yells, “The Roxbury.”
+Auden leans close to my ear and yells, “The Roxbury!”

 After bouncing and swaying to a few more eighties hair-band hits, my head is somewhat clearer than it was before we got to this bar.
 I can’t say dancing helps metabolize the alcohol faster from a scientific standpoint, but it always seems like it does.
-I’m not about to hop in a car and drive, but I definitely feel more sober.

 “Come dance!”
 Auden yells, beckoning someone toward us.
 I follow her gaze to the hand chairs where Luke, Aleksandr, and Pavel look exceptionally comfortable.